Joy Villa: Political advocacy

 Villa is a supporter of Donald Trump, having joined Donald Trump's Campaign Advisory Board.
 Villa had stated that she supported Senator Bernie Sanders early in the 2016 United States presidential election but soon switched to supporting Trump in the general election.

 On May 5, 2018, Villa joined the UK March for Life in London.
 She led the march from Trafalgar Square to Parliament Square.

 In 2019, during a debate against a Black Lives Matter activist, Joy Villa referred to Black Lives Matter as a "terrorist organization".
 She also said that the movement does not address Black-on-Black crime and that most people who have been killed by the police are criminals.
 Villa earlier supported BLM and was using a #blm hashtag the day after the 2016 election.
 She later said she supported Black Lives Matter "until they started killing cops".

 Villa has supported the far-right QAnon conspiracy theory, and has on a number of occasions worn QAnon-themed clothing accessories.
 In September 2019, Villa was scheduled to speak at the QAnon-themed "Digital Soldiers Conference", which was later cancelled.

 In 2020 Joy Villa Productions received $12,000 from ViralPAC for marketing.

-On November 9, 2020, Villa appeared at a Trump Rally in Mount Juliet TN.
+On November 9, 2020, Villa appeared at a Trump Rally in Mount Juliet, Tennessee.
 Villa said, "Because come Inauguration Day we will see the truth.
 That President Trump will again be their president."
 Villa also said that "God is on our side" and advised the crowd to trust in God, saying, "We know he [Trump] was chosen for a time such as this.
 This could have been the main reason that he's in office.".
 Villa also stated that she could not understand how gender-neutral people could be confused about their gender identity.

 On November 10, 2020, Villa appeared on RT America, which is a part of the Russia Today network, a global multilingual television news network based in Moscow, Russia.
 Villa commented on the 2020 US president election, stating, "There is too much voter fraud allegations coming about; we see dead voters who have come up from the grave and miraculously voted for Joe Biden."